jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 enabling collaboration within your team mates in an easy and standard way.
 Honestly, an interesting one, if we manage to use it well it will solve some of the problems we already have with terraform (code sharing, review, testing, etc).

-* [Terragrunt][terragrunt]: another interesting tool, this one helps keeping clean our terraform configurations, allowing us to work with terraform modules in a less messy way.
-Still not convinced until I give it a go, but pretty sure it will be a helping one given the fact we're starting to have reusable code elsewhere.
+* [Terragrunt][terragrunt]: another interesting tool; this one helps keeping clean our terraform configurations, allowing us to work with terraform modules in a less messy way.
+I won't be convinced until I give it a go, but pretty sure it will be a helping one given the fact we're starting to have reusable code everywhere.

 ## K8S